Driving the historic Black Hills Scenic Byway in Arizona

 Is the Black Hills Scenic Byway dangerous?

-Running through the northern end of the Peloncillo Mountains, the road features steep sections and tops out at 1.688m (5,538ft) above the sea level.
-The weather on this zone is harsh and highly unpredictable.
+Running through the northern end of the Peloncillo Mountains, the road features steep sections and tops out at 1,688m (5,538ft) above sea level.
+The weather in this zone is harsh and highly unpredictable.
 Arizona weather can change quickly.
 Be prepared.
 Dress in layers, wear a hat, and pack sunscreen.
 Always carry plenty of water.
 Please take extra care to drive defensively on this route.
 Portions of the byway have narrow drop-offs or are confined by steep cliffs.
-Always expect a vehicle around the next bend and remember: mountain courtesy gives uphill traffic the right of way.
+Always expect a vehicle around the next bend, and remember: mountain courtesy gives uphill traffic the right of way.
 Sections of the route are curvy and winding, and drop-offs on one side with cliffs on the other are the norm.

 Pic: https://www.rvecafe.com/nmex04.html